MoarVM/MoarVM/docs/extops.markdown

 similar to the actual interpreter, grab the MVMCustomOpRecord, but simply validate each operand type specified for the custom op with the types and count of the registers specified in the bytecode.
-Replace the opcode itself with the value in the first (constant int) arg.
+Replace the nqp::customopcall opcode itself with the opcode from the MVMCustomOpRecord.
 Advance by the number of operands, just like the interpreter. */
 ```

 well.. there are a couple other moving parts I'm forgetting at the moment...